cagdasc/mcps-for-mobile/README.md

 Example prompt:

-> Find search bar in screen, type "First video in YouTube" and send done event.
-Once you get search results get list in
-> screen and click first element.
+    Find search button in toolbar and click it.
+Type "First video in YouTube" and send done event.
+Once you get search results get list in screen and click first element.
 After that tell me what did you do and what you see in the screen.

 See demo video (or go [demo](demo) directory):
 [![Video thumbnail](demo/demo_cover.png)](https://github.com/user-attachments/assets/85943f11-f6da-4352-9e14-4c15f83ecedc)